 %windir%\System32\Sysprep\sysprep.exe /oobe /reboot

 Currently a lot of drivers are missing and not a lot of development is happening.
-We are missing drivers for audio jack, bluetooth ,wifi and gpu.
-Development of audio jack drivers is most likely to happen soon.
-Ethernet driver only loads on 19041 build of Windows 10.
+We are missing drivers for wifi and gpu.
+Development of those drivers will take a long time or might never happen depending on community effort.

-I freqently check comments under this post but for a bit faster response you can join Discord server and ask for help there as most people in that server will be able to answer your question.
+I do not check comments under this post anymore so if you want a response you can join Discord server and ask for help there as most people in that server will be able to answer your question.
 You might find there a guide how to customise windows 10/11 build to make it smaller and lighter which makes it so more usable on such a underpowered device.